ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 OBS.
 The module does NOT support building hub-spokes over multiple subscriptions YET, but is planned to be released in version 1.1.0

 Just below here, two different visual examples of types of hub-spokes can be seen.
-Both can be directly deployed with the module, see the for the actual code.
+Both can be directly deployed with the module, see the [Examples](#examples) for the actual code.

 <b>Example 1: Deployment of a simple hub-spoke</b>
 </br>